mahata/stupid-web-nikki/readme.md

     CTRL-D
     $ python web.py

-Then, you can access to the server via http://localhost:5000/.
+After issuing commands above, you can access to the server via http://localhost:5000/.
 You can login to the service via http://localhost:5000/login, and the password to login is written on _local-add-config.sh_ (PASSWORD).

 ## How to install (to heroku)